 The Company's Global Share Ownership Plan allows qualifying employees to apply up to five per cent of their annual base earnings toward the purchase of common shares.
 The Company matches a percentage of the employee's eligible contributions up to a maximum amount.
 The Company's contributions vest immediately.
-All contributions are used to purchase common shares in the open market.
+All contributions are used to purchase common shares in the open market on behalf of participating employees.